acepukas/vim-qsearch/README.md

     :Qsearch {query}

+Or for more specific searching you can use PCRE regex

+Mapping:

+    :QsearchRegex {regex}

 Configuration
 -------------

-If you want certain files and directories ignored, add them to the .agignore file in the root of your source tree.
+If you want certain files and directories ignored, add them to the .agignore file in the root of your source tree. .gitignore files work as well, including global .gitignore.